appbaseio/Docs/content/docs/pipelines/how-to/open-ai.md

 ## Pre-Requisites

+### KNN Index Creation with OpenSearch

 Before starting with the process of indexing vector data, some mapping and settings need to be set in OpenSearch.

-> NOTE: This example does not work with ElasticSearch as of the date when this doc is written.
-This is because ElasticSearch caps the length of the vector field at 1024 whereas OpenAI's embeddings are of length 1536.

 The settings for the index will have to be specified when the index is created.
 This can be done in the following way.
 Below the vector field is named as `vector_data` and the name of the index is set as `amazon_reviews`.